danielkorkin/fabricpy/docs/guides/creating-items.rst

 Creating Items
 ==============

 Items are the fundamental building blocks of any Minecraft mod.
-In FabricPy, creating items is straightforward and follows Minecraft's item system conventions.
+In fabricpy, creating items is straightforward and follows Minecraft's item system conventions.

 Basic Item Creation
 -------------------